- Total weekly miles

 - Weather for barefoot runs (rain on road?)

-Damp and slightly muddy on trails.
+Damp and slightly muddy on trails, but nice and dry on pavement.

 - Condition of skin on feet — hotspots, blisters